Theoretical Foundations of Deep Selective State-Space Models: Expressivity of Linear CDEs

 \section{Expressivity of Linear CDEs}

-Having established the connection between SSMs and Linear CDEs, we now provide an explicit characterisation of their uniform closure, i.e. a description of all the functions from compact subsets of $\mathbb X$ to $\mathbb R$ that can be uniformly approximated at an arbitrary precision by a Linear CDE of the form given in Eqn. (\ref{eqn: Linear_CDE}).
+Having established the connection between SSMs and Linear CDEs, we now provide an explicit characterization of the \textit{uniform closure} of Linear CDEs, i.e. a description of all the functions from compact subsets of $\mathbb X$ to $\mathbb R$ that can be uniformly approximated at an arbitrary precision by a Linear CDE of the form given in (\ref{eqn: Linear_CDE}).